- Sturdy aluminum monorail that keeps it steady and stable on the floor

 If you fill your water tank all the way to the maximum, you’re setting yourself up for a less efficient workout, which means you’re not getting the most out of your expensive rowing machine at all.

 WaterRower recommends that you fill the tank only up to halfway.
-For men, the recommended water level is 17 to 19 liters, and 15 to 17 liters for women.
+For men, the recommended water level is around 17 to 19, and 15 to 17 for women.
 The level gauge is located on the side of the tank.
 Do not fill the tank over level 19, as too much water will cause too much pressure and could possibly damage the water tank.

 WaterRower GX Assembly and Storage

 For an exercise machine, the WaterRower GX is surprisingly easy to assemble.
-If you’ve ever tried putting together a piece of furniture from Ikea, you won’t have a hard time assembling the WaterRower GX.
+If you’ve ever tried putting together a piece of furniture from Ikea, it won’t be a hard time assembling the WaterRower GX.

-The machine itself comes with clear, concise instructions, with pictures to help you understand which parts go where.
+The machine itself comes with clear, concise instructions, with pictures to help you understand which parts are which and which parts go where.
 Even people with nothing but the most basic do-it-yourself skills will not have much of a problem.
 Assembly will take somewhere around 30 to 40 minutes, and less if you’re a super DIYer.

 WaterRower also throws in the appropriate nuts and bolts and an accompanying 5 mm allen wrench (located in the rear spacer, if you’re having trouble looking for it).
 You’ll need the tool for when some nuts and bolts loosen up over time, which is normal and not something to be worried about.